Home Technology

 Machine learning has quietly become a core part of modern software, shaping how applications understand data, automate decisions, and improve over time.
 From recommendation engines in streaming apps to fraud detection in financial platforms, machine learning algorithms are now deeply embedded in everyday digital experiences.
 Businesses and developers are increasingly using these techniques to build smarter systems that can adapt without being explicitly programmed for every scenario.

-What is Machine Learning in Software?
+Machine Learning in Software?

 Benefits and Importance